xballoy/xballoy.github.io/_posts/2017-11-19-my-global-day-of-code-retreat-2017.md

 ## Conway’s Game of Life

-The rules of Conway’s Game of Life are simple.
-In an infinite orthogonal 2 dimensions world, the following rules apply:
+The rules of Conway's Game of Life are simple.
+In an infinite orthogonal 2-dimensional world, the following rules apply:

-- When an alive cell has less than 2 neighbours it dies.
+- When an alive cell has fewer than 2 neighbors it dies.
-- When an alive cell has 2 or 3 neighbours it stays alive.
+- When an alive cell has 2 or 3 neighbors it stays alive.
-- When an alive cell has more than 3 neighbours it dies.
+- When an alive cell has more than 3 neighbors it dies.
-- When a dead cell has 3 neighbours it becomes alive.
+- When a dead cell has 3 neighbors it becomes alive.

 ### 1st iteration